-1.14.1 Financial institutions are required to maintain all necessary records of transactions, both domestic and international, for at least five years following completion of the transaction (or longer if requested by the CBN and NFIU in specific cases).
+Maintenance of Records on Transactions.
+1.14.1.
+Financial institutions are required to maintain all necessary records of transactions, both domestic and international, for at least five years following completion of the transaction (or longer if requested by the CBN and NFIU in specific cases).
 This requirement applies regardless of whether the account or business relationship is ongoing or has been terminated.

-- 1.14.2 Examples of the necessary components of transaction-records include customer's and beneficiary's names, addresses (or other identifying information normally recorded by the intermediary), the nature and date of the transaction, the type and amount of currency involved, the type and identifying number of any account involved in the transaction. - 1.14.3 Financial institutions are required to maintain records of the identification data, account files and business correspondence for at least five years following the termination of an account or business relationship (or longer if requested by the CBN and NFIU in specific cases). - 1.14.4 Financial institutions are required to ensure that all customer-transaction records and information are available on a timely basis to the CBN and NFIU.
+- 1.14.2.
+Examples of the necessary components of transaction-records include customer's and beneficiary's names, addresses (or other identifying information normally recorded by the intermediary), the nature and date of the transaction, the type and amount of currency involved and the type and identifying number of any account involved in the transaction. - 1.14.3.
+Financial institutions are required to maintain records of the identification data, account files and business correspondence for at least five years following the termination of an account or business relationship (or longer if requested by the CBN and NFIU in specific cases). - 1.14.4.
+Financial institutions are required to ensure that all customertransaction records and information are available on a timely basis to the CBN and NFIU. - 1.15.1.
+Financial institutions are required to pay special attention to all complex, unusually large transactions or unusual patterns of transactions that have no apparent or visible economic or lawful purpose.
+Examples of such transactions or patterns of transactions include significant transactions relative to a relationship, transactions that exceed certain limits, very high account turnover inconsistent with the size of the balance or transactions which fall outside the regular pattern of the account's activity. - 1.15.2.
+In nancial institutions are required to examine as far as possible the background and purpose of such transactions and to set forth their findings in writing.
+They are required to report such findings to the NFIU; and make them available for CBN, NFIU, other competent authorities and auditors for at least five years.